TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 66/Psalms 66.18.md

 ---

-If I regard iniquity in my heart, The Lord will not hear:
+If I cherished sin in my heart, the Lord wouldn't have listened.